Auties00/Cobalt/README.md

 - Location

     ```java
-    var location = LocationMessage.builder() // Create a new location message
+    var location = new LocationMessageBuilder() // Create a new location message
             .caption("Look at this!") // Set the caption of the message, that is the text below the file
             .latitude(38.9193) // Set the longitude of the location to share
             .longitude(1183.1389) // Set the latitude of the location to share